Johnny Grant (radio personality): Accomplishments

-Grant served as a USO ambassador, joining the globe-trotting comedian Bob Hope in taking entertainers to war zones to perform for military personnel, and was the first recipient of the highest honor awarded by the USO, the United Service Organizations.
 Grant arranged for stars from Hollywood to visit wounded veterans of the Vietnam War at places such as San Antonio's Brooke Army Medical Center, including such actors as the late Christopher George.
 Grant was also a retired major general in the California State Military Reserve, a volunteer backup and support force of the California National Guard.
 He had been chairman of the Los Angeles City Fire Commission, the Los Angeles County Social Service Commission, and the Burbank, California Police Commission.
 More recently, he had been a member of the Los Angeles City Cultural Heritage Commission.

-Grant was the only person ever to twice receive an Order of California, the state's highest honor.

-Grant said of all his accomplishments in Hollywood, he was most proud of three things: the Hollywood sign, the Walk of Fame and the Hollywood postmark.
-"We're not supposed to have one because we're not our own city," he said.
-"But I got it."

 For contributions to the television industry, Johnny Grant was honored with a star on the Hollywood Walk of Fame at 6937 Hollywood Boulevard, and a second one for contributions to the Hollywood community at 6897 Hollywood Boulevard.
+The building at 7024 W. Hollywood Boulevard was also renamed Johnny Grant Building to further honor him.

 Grant was inducted into the North Carolina Music Hall of Fame in 2009.